javierarce/javier.computer/README.md

 filterable with `/`.
 The editor is `$VISUAL`, then `$EDITOR`, then the first of `nvim`, `vim`, `code -w`, `nano` or `open -t` found on your `PATH`.

-`./computer serve` starts Jekyll in the background and gives the menu back, so you can keep writing while it builds.
+`./computer serve` — or `s`, from anywhere in the menu — starts Jekyll in the background and gives the menu back, so you can keep writing while it builds.
 A spinner waits for the site to answer on `localhost:4001` — press any key to stop watching and get on with it.
-The server outlives the CLI: `serve` then opens a small screen with the uptime, the log (`.computer/serve.log`), restart and stop, and `./computer stop` stops it from anywhere.
+The server outlives the CLI: `s` then opens a small screen with the uptime, the log (`.computer/serve.log`), restart and stop, and `./computer stop` stops it from anywhere.
 Set `PORT` to run a second copy of the site somewhere else:

 ```sh
 PORT=4002 ./computer serve